 He was also a software professional which, among other things, has given DXLog perhaps the most

-powerful scripting system and the most advanced support for complex contest rules of all contest loggers.
+powerful scripting system and the most advanced, and open, support for complex contest rules of all

 Shortly before Krešo's key went tragically silent in the early spring of 2019, his close friend

-Krassy, K1LZ, acquired all rights to the software, including the source code, and decided to donate
+and ham radio community benefactor Krassy K1LZ acquired all rights to the software, including the

-At this time a small team was also formed to maintain and develop the software.
-The team is led by Paul K1XM.
+At this time a small team, led by Paul K1XM, was also formed to maintain and develop the software.

 Later in the spring Krešo was posthumously inducted into the CQ Contest Hall of Fame for his

 contributions to ham radio contesting.
-The induction speech by Krassy K1LZ can be viewed HERE.
+The induction speech by Krassy K1LZ can be viewed by